 This means that insurance providers need to be prepared for an influx in calls and equip their contact centers to cater for this growth while still delivering a good experience.
-There are two approaches—either ramp up their internal contact centers or team up with a partner that can help with staffing the contact center and providing the necessary training for agents.
+There are two approaches—either ramp up their internal contact centers or team up with a partner that can help with staffing the contact center and providing the necessary training for associates.
 Since traffic is expected to fluctuate, it’s good to have a scalable system, both in the member service centers and in supporting technology.
 While contact centers are expected to be the main mode of contact, insurers should not forget other touchpoints, and their communication strategies should include multi-touchpoint interactions, including engaging through smartphones via apps or text capabilities.

 2. Leverage member insights: Healthcare is a sensitive topic, with members and patients expecting that their information is respected and kept private.
 However, non-medical information can help insurance providers understand where they need to make improvements, including with their informational campaigns to better educate members.
 This is especially important during the rollout of the ACA, which has led to an influx of new members who need help understanding the new healthcare landscape.
 Therefore, insurance providers and the exchanges need to understand what is working well and what needs to be improved by leveraging data from different touchpoints.
 For example, if numerous members are calling the same insurer with the same question, there might be an opportunity for an outreach campaign to inform members about that specific topic.

 Further, frontliners need to be recognized as great sources of information since they are constantly in touch with members and can identify trends in member pain points.
-Their additional exposure to member insights means that agents can often be instrumental in identifying the reasons behind customer issues and help find a speedy solution.
+Their additional exposure to member insights means that associates can often be instrumental in identifying the reasons behind customer issues and help find a speedy solution.